jjcchh/szoro-cv/README.md

 With Michael Shvartsman & Mikio Aoi:
 * Simultaneous modeling of behavior and fMRI data using matrix-normal models and TensorFlow.

-### Clinical Research Coordinator - MGH DARPA SUBNETS, Massachusetts General Hospital
+### Research Assistant - MGH DARPA SUBNETS, Martinos Center for Biomedical Imaging
 ##### June, 2014 - May, 2017
 * Devised hierarchical Bayesian model of decision making conflict, integrating both choice and reaction time data, for an approach/avoidance gambling task and applied the resulting subject-specific predictors to characterize conflict resolution in neural circuitry in fMRI & EEG datasets.
 * Lead analyst on study investigating the neural correlates of diminished cautiousness during a Stroop-like task in patients undergoing deep-brain stimulation for major depressive disorder using source-localized EEG data.